abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 **How is it diff from Adapter?** There are no compatibility issues we're solving here.
 Facade creates a layer over existing interfaces to combine them.

 ### Proxy
-Create a proxy wrapper class around an original class, and Client calls the original via the proxy.
+Create another proxy wrapper class around an original class implementing the same common interface, and Client calls the original via the proxy object.

 **Why go through a proxy?**
 - Access Restrictions (Filtering, Marshalling & Unmarshalling)